NCAR/ccpp-framework/doc/constituents_overhaul.md

 **Intended audience:** CCPP framework team, CAM-SIMA team **Status:** Discussion document — no decisions are final.
-Proposals A/B/C below remain pending the upcoming meeting; the bug fix from Proposal A (the `ccpt_deallocate` ownership flag) and the capgen-ng internal cleanup from Proposal B (§4.8) have landed; the missing setters from Proposal A and the `is_match` relaxation from Proposal B have not.
+Proposals A/B/C below remain pending the upcoming meeting; the bug fix from Proposal A (the `ccpt_deallocate` ownership flag) and the capgen internal cleanup from Proposal B (§4.8) have landed; the missing setters from Proposal A and the `is_match` relaxation from Proposal B have not.
 Independent of A/B/C, the per-suite dynamic_constituents buffer was made per-instance on 2026-05-18 to fix a multi-instance mutation conflict — see §4.13.
-Since 2026-06-03 capgen-ng drives the real CAM-SIMA build (via the `cime_config/capgen_compat/` facade): the `kessler`, `rrtmgp`, and `se_cslam`/CSLAM (FCAM7 `cam7`) cases all build and run on Derecho.
+Since 2026-06-03 capgen drives the real CAM-SIMA build (via the `cime_config/capgen_compat/` facade): the `kessler`, `rrtmgp`, and `se_cslam`/CSLAM (FCAM7 `cam7`) cases all build and run on Derecho.
 That integration added the **rule-b** consumer path